 The hustle-and-bustle of the holiday season doesn’t just pertain to shopping.
 Ministry work seems to get kicked up a notch between October and February.
 We have Fall Festivals, Hallelujah Nights, Trunk or Treats, Thanksgiving events, Christmas services, New Year’s services, and new families coming to jump-start their faith journeys this year.
-With all of these moments that are scrunched together by calendars, how we can make sure to protect our family time?
+With all of these moments that are scrunched together by calendars, how can we make sure to protect our family time?

 Establish your family time early in the season and protect it.
 Your family will probably be invited to various worship services, gatherings, performances, and other events but if you say “yes” to all of those you might be saying “no” your family time.
 Family time is important and it is easy to overlook and say, “Well, I’m with my family at these events.”
-But the truth of the matter is that when you are in ministry, and you go to an event, most times we are working even if we are not in charge of the of the event itself.
+But the truth of the matter is that when you are in ministry, and you go to an event, most times we are working even if we are not in charge of the event itself.
 There are impromptu conversations.
 People we have to meet.
 And various other things that take us away from focusing on our kids and spouses.
 Design your family schedule for the season.
 Decide how many invites you’re going to accept.
 When that number is reached, don’t add to the family calendar by saying “yes” to more things.
 Your family will thank you for the extra cocoa and movie time they get to spend with you at home.

 Turn the dial up on family time and the dial down on work time.
 There will be days this season you will have off.
 On those days make sure that your phone is off, your email is off, and maybe even your social media is off.
 Don’t worry, you can post your holiday pics later!
 When we stay connected to work, and notifications pop up on our phones, it is easy to get distracted.
 We say “this will only take a second” but then we’ve gone through five emails that could have waited for an answer until we returned.
 If you have not done so but you can, establish an emergency call number for people to contact someone should an emergency arise.
 Put this process in place and let it work for you.
 Give God room to work everything else out while you prioritize this time at home.